Detailed instructions for assembling a BMX bike. How to assemble a children's bike from a box

 Threaded connections require attention

 In general, this will be quite enough - now you can start assembling.
-Just before we remind you that you need to carefully check all fasteners and threaded connections, because assembling a bicycle is a delicate job that does not tolerate the use of rough physical strength when rotating clockwise.
+Just first we remind you that you need to carefully check all fasteners and threaded connections, because assembling a bicycle is a delicate job that does not tolerate the use of rough physical strength when rotating clockwise.
 It is better to clean the thread ten times than to damage anything.

 Now, actually, about the assembly in order.